AlibabaCloudDocs/alikafka/intl.en-US/User guide/Query messages.md

     **Note:**

-    -   This operation is supported only for instances of Professional Edition.
+    -   This operation is supported only by Message Queue for Apache Kafka instances of the Professional Edition.
     -   You can download up to 10 MB of messages at a time.
 If the total size of the queried messages exceeds 10 MB, only the first 10 MB of message content can be downloaded.

 ## Query messages by time

 You can query messages in all partitions by time.
 If you do not know the message offset but know the time range in which the messages are sent, you can query the messages by time.
-You can specify a point in time in the time range to query messages that are sent near that point.
+You can specify a point in time in the time range to query messages that are sent near this point.

 1. Log on to the [Message Queue for Apache KafkaConsole](https://kafka.console.aliyun.com/?spm=a2c4g.11186623.2.22.6bf72638IfKzDm).